johnpuddephatt/zerowaste/src/tips/from-pre-loved-to-re-loved.md

 ![](/uploads/ecotopia5.jpeg)

 Being brought up in a single parent family, we were always a bit frugal with spending money, and we think that's been drilled into us so much we only spend where necessary even to this day.
 Repairing holes in clothing was a very normal thing in our childhood home.
 Luckily covering our grazed knee jeans with smiley face patches was highly acceptable when we were growing up in the 90s!

+> "Why wouldn't you want to wear your clothes AND for them to last as long as possible to at least save money?"

 If you want to try a bit of fabric upcycling, [YouTube](https://www.youtube.com/) and [Pinterest](https://www.pinterest.co.uk/) are both treasure troves for straightforward sewing tutorials if you aren't sure where to start.
 You don't have to have sewing machine experience to upcycle with fabrics.
 Hand sewing works a treat too, or failing that, maybe have a go with fabric glue for smaller projects.